-[UPDATE] IAM authentication is now available for MCP Server targets with Amazon Bedrock AgentCore Gateway
+[Update] IAM authentication is now available for MCP Server targets in Amazon Bedrock AgentCore Gateway

 This page has been translated by machine translation.
 View original